TheDataStation/solo/README.md

    ```
    We have pretrained models for "fetaqa" and "nq_tables" in
    "<work_dir>/models/\<dataset\>" with file name "\<dataset\>_relevance.pt".
    If you retrain "fetaqa" or "nq_tables", "<work_dir>/models/\<dataset\>" will have a best model for each training.
-The script always loads the recent model (by create time), so if you want to use the pretrained models, move the other model in some other directory.
+   The script always loads the recent model (by create time),
+   so if you want to use the pretrained models, move the other model in some other directory.

 ## 5. Interactive demo
    We use jupyter notebook to show the demo application.
    The user inputs the dataset and also a question and then top 5 tables are returned and displayed.
    3 example questions are list for fetaqa.
-To try the demo, run
+To try the demo, follow the steps,

+### 5.1.
+Start demo server
+   run the script
    ```   bash
    ./run_demo.sh 8080
    ```
    Where 8080 is the network port.
 You can use other port (e.g. 8086) if it is used by other application.

-   If "./start_demo.sh" is run on the local machine,
+   If the script is run a local machine where you can use a browser on it,
    follow the instruction on the console and
    copy/paste the URL (starting with  http://localhost ...) into your browser.
+Then go to "5.3"

+### 5.2.
+Client setting
-   If the script is run on a remote machine, do the following setup on the client machine,
+   If demo server is on a remote machine, do port routing on the client machine by runing the following script,
    ```   bash
    ssh -N -f -L localhost:8080:localhost:8080 <user>@<remote server>
    ```